Book In-person Group Classes

 What the course covers –

 - Being able to engage and respond to their owners around other dogs and distractions.

 - Polite greetings and prevent jumping up.

 - Boundary Games – settle on a bed.

 - Recall and coming back when called.

-- Walking nicely on a lead.
+- Foundations for walking nicely on a lead.